 Mission Statement

 Visualize your work!
 Glassnotes is dedicated to capturing the user experience so that all may share and all may benefit.
-Our products and services are intended to improve performance, enhance the educational experience, and improve the quality of the world.
+Our products and services are intended to improve performance, enhance the educational experience, and enrich product and process quality.

 Keys to Success